Safety Alert Reporting

 4. You acknowledge that the EEA will not check or assess the information provided in the incident reports, and will not warrant its correctness.
 It is simply making those reports available to the electricity industry via authorised users.

-5. You warrant that the full incident report, or any information in it, does not identify any individual or contain such information that makes ant individual readily identifiable.
+5. You warrant that the full incident report, or any information in it, does not identify any individual or contain such information that makes any individual readily identifiable.
+You acknowledge that the EEA is entitled to remove the incident report immediately if it is informed that an individual is identified, or it contains such information that makes any individual readily identifiable.

-6. You warrant that you have obtained the appropriate permission and/or consent to include in the report any information which is not your information.
+6. You warrant that you have obtained the appropriate permission and/or consent from a person authorised to give such, to include in the report any information which is not your information, and that you have a record of obtaining the appropriate permission and/or consent although the permission and/or consent is not required to be in writing.

 7. You acknowledge that the EEA does not accept liability for any information contained in incident reports supplied to the EEA by you.